-Romina continues that, “after decriminalisation, research indicates that the sex market enormously expands, competition becomes intense, and unprotected sex becomes uncontrollable.
+Romina continues that the negative effects of prostitution grow after decriminalisation.
+“After decriminalisation, research indicates that the sex market enormously expands, competition becomes intense, and unprotected sex becomes uncontrollable.
 The concept of normalisation will have further repercussions with a rise in demand and not enough supply.
 Men became far more aggressive, coercive and demanding in their perversity, with a spike in dangerous acts (Kraus, 2016).
 As one woman in prostitution in New Zealand quoted: “the state itself has told these men they have entitlement to women’s bodies (Glazer, 2016).
-Consequently, this has resulted in an increase in violence against women.
+Consequently, this has resulted in an increase in violence against women.”

 “A rise in demand for pregnant women prostitutes”

-She also speaks of a particular demand for pregnant women: “A shocking phenomenon which has surged within the sex trade is the high demand for pregnant women, it has been reported that sex buyers desire to feel the baby in the womb.
+She also speaks of a particular demand for pregnant women and the negative effects of prostitution on the unborn child.
+“A shocking phenomenon which has surged within the sex trade is the high demand for pregnant women.
+It has been reported that sex buyers desire to feel the baby in the womb.
 As a result, late abortions occur frequently, whilst there are others who opt to give up their baby for adoption.
 In order to maintain this market, women are repetitively impregnated (Kraus, 2016).
-Such conditions cause significant emotional harm and deep stress not just to the pregnant women, but it also affects the development of the unborn child in the womb.
+Such conditions cause significant emotional harm and deep stress not just to the pregnant woman.
+It also affects the development of the unborn child in the womb.”

 “A rise in advertising material degrading women”

-“Where prostitution is legal, it has become the norm for highway and public transport advertisements to degradingly promote women as sex objects, and for men to commonly conduct business meetings in sex clubs (Raymond, 2004).
-Brothel owners, who are renamed as entrapreneurs, often describe that their client base are usually well-mannered educated professional men who visit during the day, and then return to their families in the evenings.
+Romina continues to describe the negative effects of prostitution on society.
+“Where prostitution is legal, it has become the norm for highway and public transport advertisements to degradingly promote women as sex objects.
+For men, it has become common to conduct business meetings in sex clubs (Raymond, 2004).
+Brothel owners are renamed as entrepreneurs.
+They often describe that their client base is usually well-mannered educated professional men who visit during the day, and then return to their families in the evenings.”

-“The legalisation of prostitution has dire effects on society as a whole, since it does not only promote gender inequality where men may exploit women and consume them as sexual objects, but it further normalises this ideation, further teaching our young boys that such acts are normal and permissible since they are legal, she says.
+“The legalisation of prostitution has negative effects on society as a whole.
+It promotes gender inequality where men may exploit women and consume them as sexual objects.
+Furthermore, it normalises this ideation, further teaching our young boys that such acts are normal and permissible since they are legal,” she says.

 Does legalised prostitution increase human trafficking?

-“Extensive research reveal that human trafficking for sexual exploitation has increased in countries where prostitution was legalised (Raymond, 2004; Glazer, 2016).
+“Extensive research reveals that human trafficking for sexual exploitation has increased in countries where prostitution was legalised (Raymond, 2004; Glazer, 2016).
 Since legalising prostitution in Germany, in 2002, the country has become notoriously identified as one of Europe`s largest sex markets.
-Over the past 20 years it has been estimated that the number of prostitutes has doubled to 400,000 (Reed, 2014).
-The Coalition Against Trafficking in Women argue that the sex industry has escalted in countries where prostitution was legalised, causing an increase in trafficking (GAATW).
+Over the past 20 years, it has been estimated that the number of prostitutes has doubled to 400,000 (Reed, 2014).
+The Coalition Against Trafficking in Women argues that the sex industry has escalated in countries where prostitution was legalised.
+It also caused an increase in human trafficking (GAATW).

 The dignity and the soul of the prostitute

-Romina describes how in this explotaitive business of prostitution, the dignity of the woman is hard to be seen: “The humanity and dignity behind the woman who is bought for sex, is often failed to be recognised by the man who pays for sex.
+Romina describes how in this exploitative business of prostitution, the dignity of the woman is hard to be seen.
+“The humanity and dignity behind the woman who is bought for sex is often failed to be recognised by the man who pays for sex.”

-She also describes how difficult it is for the prostituted woman to express her pain: “The woman in prostitution is silent for various reasons, she is hardly ever provided with the occasion to voice the truths about her life, since this would affect the sex trade.
+She also describes how difficult it is for the prostituted woman to express her pain.
+“The woman in prostitution is silent for various reasons.
+She is hardly ever provided with the occasion to voice the truths about her life.
+This happens since it would affect the sex trade.
 Her silence is the consequence of threats, fear, shame, and dissociation.
-Just as the silence of women in abusive relationships should not be misunderstood, so should not be the silence of the prostituted woman be misunderstood as consenting to prostitution (Farely, 2004).
+Just as the silence of women in abusive relationships should not be misunderstood, so should not the silence of the prostituted woman be misunderstood as consenting to prostitution (Farely, 2004).”